Bill Richmond (writer): Life and career

 Born in Kentucky, Richmond grew up in Rockford, Illinois.
 Following military service as a Marine Corps fighter pilot in World War II, Bill decided to pursue his dream of being a jazz musician by moving to Los Angeles.
 He became a journeyman drummer, working through the latter 1940s and the 1950s for the likes of Frank Sinatra, Peggy Lee, Harry James, Les Brown and Nelson Riddle.
+He took up studies at the Westlake College Of Music and became a graduate in the mid-50s.
 By the late 1950s, tiring of the grind, Richmond was looking to retire from music and try something new.
 It was at this point that Jerry Lewis asked him to join his band; Bill wasn't eager to take on another long-term drumming gig, but he realized that this could be a golden opportunity to try his hand at comedy writing.
 Already well known backstage for his wit, Richmond began pitching gag ideas to Lewis, who quickly moved him out from behind the drum kit and into the writers' room.

 His first project for Lewis was The Ladies Man, and his co-screenwriter was Mel Brooks.
 However, Brooks and Lewis soon had a clash of temperament and Brooks quit the film, leaving Richmond to collaborate alone with Jerry on the screenplay.
 He worked with Lewis on several more films in the Sixties, along with writing for two of Jerry's network television series.
 The pair reunited to co-script Cracking Up in 1983.

 Richmond has appeared in small roles as an actor in several films and television shows, most notably a silent role as "Stan Laurel" in The Bellboy, a part which he reprised in a short filmed message which Jerry privately made for the real Laurel that year.